Bridging the Gap: Public Art Project

 The Westmoreland Museum of American Art and the City of Greensburg have partnered on Bridging the Gap, a public art project to revitalize the North Main Street bridge that connects The Westmoreland to downtown Greensburg.
 Working with Pittsburgh’s Office of Public Art, an Artist Selection Panel, which was comprised of local residents, Museum staff, representatives of the City and PennDOT, considered dozens of artists for the commission.
 In the end, Janet Zweig was selected to design and create the public art project.
 Zweig has been working in the public art realm for over 23 years.
 She has designed public art installations for the City of Milwaukee, St. Louis, Kansas City and New York.
 Locally, she has successfully collaborated with LaQuatra Bonci Associates Landscape Architecture to build a memorial in the lawn of Pittsburgh’s Mellon Park.

-A reception to celebrate the Bridging the Gap project is being planned for June 3, 2017 with more details to come soon.
-The guidelines for the selection process of future writers will be announced in June.
 Funding for the project was provided in part from a National Endowment for the Arts Our Town grant program award, The Heinz Endowments, Westmoreland County Tourism Grant Program, Community Foundation of Westmoreland County/Revitalizing Westmoreland, Rivers of Steel National Heritage Area, Carol R. Brown, The Tomahawk Hill Foundation and supporters of an Indiegogo campaign hosted by the Museum.
 Throughout the project, technical support has been provided by the Office of Public Art, Pittsburgh.

 About Greensburg, Pennsylvania